dorhelium/TransformHierarchy/README.md

 # SpiderShowman
-# a demostration of character hierarchy
+# a demostration of object hierarchy in computer graphics